School of Business

 Common Body of Knowledge

-The following Common Body of Knowledge courses are prescribed for all students in this school and should be completed in the junior year.
+The following Common Body of Knowledge courses are required for all undergraduate business majors.

 Course | Title | Credits |